BrianHicks/montage/README.md

 ### OmniFocus

-There's a (VERY VERY WORK IN PROGRESS) OmniFocus plugin here.
+There's a OmniFocus plugin here, at `Montage.omnifocusjs`.
 Point OmniFocus at it and click buttons to start tasks and breaks.

 ### Watch